 Obviously conflict is a wonderful thing and conflict with burner is even more fun.
 When you discover it, you realize you are tapping into a goldmine.
 We all know what the relationship was between Spock and Dr McCoy in The Original Series; it was an unrelenting conflict, but it always was fun.
 Nobody set out to create an imitation of that in Deep Space Nine, but whenever you can you look for conflict between two characters and the lawman and the outlaw are the classic two.

-Once Deep Space Nine was up and running, Piller stepped down from the day-to-day management of the show and handed the reins over to Ira Steven Behr, another veteran of Star Trek: The Next Generation.
+Once Deep Space Nine was up and running, Piller stepped down from the day-to-day management of the show and handed the reins over to Ira Steven Behr, another veteran of The Next Generation.

 Behr is widely credited with rejuvenating the Ferengi, but he had little interest in them when he first joined the show.